unionai-oss/pandera/docs/source/schema_inference.rst

 straight-forward with pandera.
 However, it can get tedious to do this with dataframes that have many columns of various data types.

-To help you handle these cases, the :py:func:`infer_schema` function enables you to quickly infer a draft schema from a pandas dataframe or series.
+To help you handle these cases, the :func:`~pandera.schema_inference.infer_schema` function enables you to quickly infer a draft schema from a pandas dataframe or series.
 Below is a simple example: